gauthamchettiar/gauthamchettiar.github.io/content/posts/2021-06-04-features-that-define-python/index.md

 # Now that's the cleanest of the lot, isn't it?
 ```

-String formatting is not limited to just introducing a variable in-between string, you can do a variety of fancy things while formating.
+String formatting is not limited to just introducing a variable in-between string, you can do a variety of fancy things while formatting.
 Here is a {{<newtabref  href="https://gist.github.com/gauthamchettiar/fa3f32758616611bfecf941809fd598b" title="Python String Formatting Mini Language Quick Reference">}} I made, in case you are curious.

 ### Reference Material:
 - {{<newtabref  href="https://realpython.com/python-f-strings/" title="https://realpython.com/python-f-strings/">}}